-- 1.2 The representations relate to Land to the East of Station Road, Meldreth, SG8 6ND.
-This site was put forward for consideration to the Call for Sites in March 2019 as a potential housing allocation with some employment use. - 1.3 The land, which is part of an area promoted for development at an earlier stage of the Greater Cambridge Local Plan (GCLP), process, was assigned the reference: 40089.
+- 1.2 The representations relate to Land to the west of Station Road, Meldreth, SG8 6ND, (the "Site.

+This site was put forward for consideration to the Call for Sites in March 2019 as a potential housing allocation with some employment use. - 1.3 This land was promoted for development at an earlier stage of the Greater Cambridge Local Plan, (GCLP), process, and was assigned the reference: 40088.
 Our clients have two land holdings that have been submitted to the Council as part of the call for sites in March 2019.
 Representations were also made in response to the publication of the Issues and Options Consultation in January and February of 2020.
-The site subject to this report is referred to as Land to the East of Station Road (Land to the West of Station Road, ref: 40088, is subject to a separate representation). - 1.4 This Report provides our clients response to the Regulation 18 stage of the Greater Cambridge Local Plan, Preferred Options of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The site subject to this report is referred to as Land to the west of Station Road, (Land to the east of Station Road, ref: 40089, is subject to a separate representation). - 1.4 This Report provides our clients response to the Regulation 18 stage of the Greater Cambridge Local Plan, Preferred Options of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 This was published for consultation between 1st November to 13th December 2021.
 We provide responses to the matters of principal interest to our client's interest.